-Argyle Suite, The Convention Centre, 1650 Argyle Street
+Convention Hall, Halifax Convention Centre, 1650 Argyle Street

 Join industry professionals from across North America, other fans, and creators for a day of panels, fireside chats, meet-ups, and keynote talks.
 You’ll learn everything from how to get started podcasting, to monetization, marketing, interview techniques and more.
 Whether you’re looking to get started, you’re just a fan, or you’ve been podcasting for years, come for a an entertaining inside look at the world of podcasting.

 As one of the original NPR Podcast team members, and a current producer and creator, Eric Nuzum knows a thing or two about the podcasting world.
-He’ll discuss the current state of the industry, how to connect to supporters, understand your audience, options for networking, and what all of it means to today’s podcasters.
+He’ll discuss the current state of the industry, how to connect with supporters, understand your audience, options for networking, and what all of it means to today’s podcasters.

 The Business of Podcasting